Ezku/ag-magic-model/README.md

 Access the plain name of the resource this model is backed by.

+#### `Model.magical.definition`

+Access the complete definition object from Composer used by this model.

 #### `Model.magical.label[fieldName]`

 Access the formatted label of a field.